kunnduu/Attendence-using-face-detection/README.md

 # Attendence-using-face-detection
-An attendence which uses computer vision to recognize face and mark the attendence and also to register new people
+An attendence system which uses computer vision face-recognitation libraray to recognize face and mark the attendence and also to register new people